LDTI-UON/learning_tools_integration/README.md

 #Version 3.2.2#

 **New in version 3.2.2**
+* Added BB_EMBED get parameter to allow embedding of tools in Blackboard using a token generated with the remember_lti_user plugin.
 * Incorporated UoN Rails app for user creation of LTI links.

 **New in version 3.2.0**